Zenith-the-realest/school-vault/Notes/History/The Nazis during the Weimar "Golden Years" and the Depression.md

 ---
-id: The Nazis during the Weimar 'Golden Years' and the Depression
+id: The Nazis during the Weimar "Golden Years" and the Depression
 aliases:
-  - The Nazis during the Weimar 'Golden Years' and the Depression
+  - The Nazis during the Weimar "Golden Years" and the Depression
-tags: []
+tags:
+  - History
+  - NaziGermany
 ---
+202403031122

-# The Nazis during the Weimar 'Golden Years' and the Depression
+# The Nazis during the Weimar "Golden Years" and the Depression

 ## How were the years 1924-9 perceived?